canonical/jaas-documentation/reference/relation.md

 <!--following [Relation Based Access Control (**ReBAC**)](https://en.wikipedia.org/wiki/Relationship-based_access_control) and using [OpenFGA](https://openfga.dev/docs/concepts#what-is-a-relation),-->

-In JAAS, a relation is a string in an [OpenFGA ReBAC authorization model](https://openfga.dev/docs/authorization-concepts#what-is-relationship-based-access-control) that is part of a tuple consisting of an entity type A (in OpenFGA: 'user'; in JAAS: 'object'), the relation, and an entity type B (in OpenFGA: 'object'; in JAAS: 'target), where the relation is defined by type B and represents an entitlement of entity type A on the entity type B (i.e., it is about permission for A to perfom an action on B).
+In JAAS, a relation is a string in an [OpenFGA ReBAC authorization model](https://openfga.dev/docs/authorization-concepts#what-is-relationship-based-access-control) that is part of a tuple consisting of an entity type A (in OpenFGA: 'user'; in JAAS: 'object'), the relation, and an entity type B (in OpenFGA: 'object'; in JAAS: 'target), where the relation is defined by type B and represents an entitlement of entity type A on the entity type B (i.e., it is about permission for A to perform an action on B).

 For example: